- Organization Overview

 The new PharmD curriculum, the UCSF Bridges Pharmacy Curriculum, is a complement to the School of Medicine’s emerging UCSF Bridges Medicine Curriculum.
 As we build our unique requirements upon our medicine colleagues’ foundation, Sharon joins me in a commitment to the idea of “One UCSF.”
 Our combined forces will allow us to accomplish goals that would be impossible acting alone.

 A steering group—aptly named the DRIVE Team (Design, Resources, Integration, Visioning, and Execution)—is coordinating the entire process and has recently created a curriculum project website.
-Visit the site for updates, determine how you can become involved, and view the list of faculty members moving the project forward.
+Visit the site for updates, determine how you can become involved, and view the list of faculty members moving the project forward [Note: the website is now retired].
 Supporting our PharmD program are two new staff members: Celeste Nguyen, EdD, is the curriculum design and implementation manager for the Bridges Pharmacy project; Rebecca Miller, MS, is the new director of our Office of Education and Instructional Support.
 A warm welcome to both our new colleagues.